Phanisment/BrutalLegends-HealthSystem/README.md

 - Force Health(For Support AuraSkill)

 ## Commands
-> ![TIPS] you wonder why there is only 1 command? because im tired.
+> ![NOTE] you wonder why there is only 1 command? because im tired.

 Form plugin:
 - `/hsreload`